 curriculum review and development

-A review of curriculum structure (including option subjects) takes place every year and for 2019-20, we made the following changes:
+A review of curriculum structures (including option subjects) takes place every year and, most recently, we have made the following changes:

-- Increased the amount of MFL in Year 8 to allow students to study two languages before making a choice about taking a single language in Year 9.
+- Increased the amount of MFL in Year 8 to allow some students to study two languages in depth before making a choice about taking a single language from Year 9.

-- Introduced a new GCSE Citizenship course at KS4 to match students’ interests and ability
+- Introduced a GCSE Citizenship course at KS4 to match students’ interests and ability.

-- Implementing compulsory extended writing in all subjects at KS3
+- Implemented compulsory extended writing in all subjects at KS3.

 We have a two-week timetable that provides the structure we need to deliver our curriculum.

-There are five one-hour lessons, a twenty-minute tutor session and a fifty-minute lunch break each day.
+There are five one-hour lessons, a twenty-minute tutor session and a forty-minute lunch break each day.